-Learning to competently and compassionately perform procedures is one of the most challenging things to master in pediatric training.
+Learning to competently and compassionately perform procedures is one of the most challenging skills to master in pediatric training.
 At CHOP, multiple approaches are used to gain competency in performing procedures.

-Didactic sessions and workshops are used early in Intern Orientation to develop competence and confidence in the procedural skills residents need to master.
+Didactic sessions and workshops are utilized as early as Intern Orientation to develop competence and confidence in the procedural skills residents need to master.
 Pediatric Advanced Life Support (PALS) and the Neonatal Resuscitation Program (NRP) are offered during orientation.
-Suture and splinting workshops are also provided by the Division of Emergency Medicine early in the first year.
+Basic, life–saving procedures such as bag-valve-mask ventilation, intraosseous access and endotracheal intubation are first performed on simulators during these courses.
+Additional dedicated sessions early in the first year include suture and splinting workshops provided by the Division of Emergency Medicine.